OCA/project/project_role/README.rst

 Configuration
 =============

-To configure the list of roles available go to *Project > Configuration > Project Roles* and create project roles according to your business processes.
+To configure the list of roles avalable:

+#.
+Go to *Project > Configuration > Project Roles*
-Project assignments can be configured from project editing screen via *Assignments* page as well as via *Project > Assignments*.
+#.
+Add/remove roles according to your business processes

+To manage assignments on particular project:

+#.
+Go to *Project > Projects*
+#.
+Open project of interest
+#.
+Click on *Assignments* smart-button
+#.
+Add/remove assignments as needed

+To manage assignments:

+#.
+Go to *Project > Assignments*
+#.
+Add/remove assignments as needed

 Bug Tracker
 ===========